Pavia Civic Museums: Museum of the Risorgimento

 The Museum of the Risorgimento was established by the municipality in 1885, initially thanks to the numerous bequests of citizens who, for various reasons, participated in the Risorgimento epic, and left documents, books, photographs, weapons and objects to the newborn museum.
 The museum itinerary is divided into three rooms: the first room covers the period from the years of Maria Theresa of Austria to the Kingdom of Lombardy–Venetia, dedicating particular space to the social, economic and cultural life of Pavia, to the liveliness of the university, also collecting materials of previous age, such as a seal of the municipality of Pavia of the sixteenth century.
 The second room is entirely dedicated to the Cairoli family, while the third room exhibits weapons and uniforms (Austrian, Piedmontese and French) from the Risorgimento period and dedicates space to the figure of Garibaldi and Benedetto Cairoli.

+Plaster Cast Gallery

+The department, redesigned around 2010, presents over 200 sculptures from the 19th and 20th centuries, mostly in plaster: casts of ancient works, sketches, and finished pieces.
+The casts, often produced at the School of Drawing, Engraving, and Painting (active from 1838 to 1934), were used to study classical sculpture.
+They range from the Laocoön Group to the Belvedere Torso, from the Dancing Faun of Pompeii to the Venus de’ Medici.
+In addition, works in terracotta, bronze, and marble are also on display, among which pieces by Medardo Rosso, Filippo Tallone and Ernesto Bazzaro stand out.
+One of the highlights is the plaster cast of the frieze The Triumph of Alexander the Great in Babylon by Bertel Thorvaldsen.

 Other collections

 The museum also collects other collections, such as that of Luigi Robecchi Bricchetti, engineer and explorer from Pavia, who donated to the museum in 1926 numerous artifacts collected by him in Africa and that of Numismatics, formed above all thanks to important bequests, such as the collection of Camillo Brambilla, which has about 50,000 coins and covers a chronological period between the classical Greek issues and the minting of the modern period, with particular wealth for the sector relating to medieval and modern coins and coins issued by the Pavia mint.
+The collection was later expanded through additional donations, such as 42 solidi minted between 421 and 476 from Zeccone.